schollz/oomph/README.md

 - (cosmetic bug) if you goto a "MOD" and toggle one, and you go to the non-MOD page and change the parameter it will automatically turn off the toggle *but the toggle won't appeared to be turned off in the menu* until you exit the menu and come back into the menu.
 - (ux bug) MOD lfos are set according to the current tempo, if you change tempos the MOD lfos will stay with periods from the previous tempo
-- the sample looper may not work with mono sound files
+- the sample looper may not work fully with mono sound files

 ## install